Why 1% More in Price Beats 5% in Volume

 Draw your pocket-price waterfall.
 Gross sales value → invoice value → pocket price, customer by customer.
 The line you are looking for is the ratio of power (what you priced) to realization (what you collected).
 Any customer below 80% realization is a conversation your KAM should be having this week.

 Pick one price move.
 Not a portfolio-wide increase.
 One product, one tier, one threshold, one customer conversation.
-Run it through a real P&L sensitivity model with an honest elasticity assumption.
+Run it through a real P&L sensitivity model with a realistic elasticity assumption.
 Compare it to a cost-out programme of the same size.
 Put both numbers on the same page.
 Hand it to the CFO.

 The 8.7% number will not fix your business by itself.
 But it will, if you let it, change the centre of gravity of every commercial review you sit through from now on.